 - A. Provisions of all applicable Chapters; - B. Exterior lighting fixtures shall be fully shielded and downward facing so as not to produce obtrusive glare on the public right of way or adjoining properties.
-Flood lights and uplights are prohibited. - Buildings shall be located to preserve topography and natural drainage and shall be located outside areas subject to ground slumping or sliding; - D. Privacy and noise: - 1.
-Buildings shall be oriented in a manner that protects private spaces on adjoining residential properties from view and noise, - On-site uses that create noise, lights, or glare shall be buffered from adjoining residential uses: - E. Residential private outdoor areas: - 1.
+Flood lights and uplights are prohibited. - B. Buildings shall be located to preserve topography and natural drainage and shall be located outside areas subject to ground slumping or sliding; - C. Privacy and noise: - 1.
+Buildings shall be oriented in a manner that protects private spaces on adjoiningresidential properties from view and noise, - 2.
+On-site uses that create noise, lights, or glare shall be buffered from adjoining residential uses; - D. Residential private outdoor areas: - 1.
 Structures that include residential dwelling units shall provide private outdoor areas, which are screened from view by adjoining units, - 2.
-Private open space such as a patio or balcony shall be provided and shall be designed for the exclusive use of individual units and shall be at least forty-eight square feet in size with a minimum width dimension of four feet, and - Balconies used for entrances or exits shall not be considered as open space except where such exits or entrances are for the sole use of the unit, and - b.
-Required open space may include roofed or enclosed structures such as a recreation center or covered picnic area, - 3.
-Wherever possible, private outdoor open spaces should be oriented toward the sun; - F. Residential shared outdoor recreation areas: - 1.
+Private open space such as a patio or balcony shall be provided and shall be designed for the exclusive use of individual units and shall be at least forty-eight square feet in size with a minimum width dimension of four feet, and - a.
+In residential developments, interior laundry and service areas shall include an entry door with a window or window adjacent to the door, belocated in a way that they can be observed by others, - b. or covered picnic area, - 3.
+Wherever possible, private outdoor open spaces should be oriented toward the sun; - E. Residential shared outdoor recreation areas: - 1.
 In addition to the requirements of Subsection 7.120.100 (D) Section, usable outdoor recreation space shall be provided in multifamily residential developments for the shared or common use of all the residents in the following amounts: - a.
 Studio up to and including two-bedroom units, two hundred square feet per unit, and